About Physical Literacy

 Goal of the Physical Literacy Initiative

-Every child in Richmond from 2-12 years old will have the opportunity to develop both physical literacy and games literacy.
+Every child in Richmond from two to 12 years old will have the opportunity to develop both physical literacy and games literacy.

 Physical Literacy Myth